 The luxury in this part of Florida is not what you'll find in the bigger cities and resort towns.
 Here, it's all about the laid-back atmosphere, authenticity, the gorgeous sandy shore and old Florida charm.
 It's a place to rekindle the romance with Florida's so-called Forgotten Coast.

-I was inspired to check out Apalachicola Bay after reading an article in Florida Travel & Life entitled, Plan a Trip to Oyster Town, USA.
+I was inspired to check out Apalachicola Bay after reading a magazine article about the area.
 My husband and I packed up the car in Miami and made the trek across the state to Northwest Florida.
 What we found was quite different than what we are used to in South Florida -- and enchanting.

 Where to Stay